kkuchynskyi/pokemons_generation/README.md

 Dataset for training : https://www.kaggle.com/kvpratama/pokemon-images-dataset

-To train network or check it with preptrained weights run corresponding cells in main.ipynb.
+To train network or check it with pretrained weights run corresponding cells in main.ipynb.
 Change INPUT_DATA_DIR variable to your pokemon dir path.